yandex-cloud/docs/en/iot-core/pricing.md

 ## What goes into the cost of using {{ iot-name }} {#rules}

-In {{ iot-name }}, you're charged for the number of messages.
+In {{ iot-name }}, you are charged for the number of messages.
 The message count is rounded up using the following formula:

 ```
 Message Count = Command Size / 1 KB